mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

-  if t then t else t   # conditional expression succ t   # returns the next natural number when applied to `t` prev t   # returns the previous natural number when applied to `t` iszero t # returns if the argument after evaluation equals `0` num   # a natural number
+  if t then t else t   # conditional expression succ t   # returns the next natural number when applied to `t` prev t   # returns the previous natural number when applied to `t` iszero t # returns `true` if the argument after evaluation equals `0`, otherwise `false` num   # a natural number
 ```

 Where `num ∈ ℕ`.
-Note that there's no syntax construct for expressing negative numbers in our language.
-In order to be consistent the result of `pred 0` will return `0`.
+Note that there's no syntax construct for expressing negative numbers in our language, which means that it will operate only on natural numbers.
+In order to be consistent with the grammar the result of `pred 0` will return `0`.

 # Semantics

-Before going any further, lets show a few samples of the programming language that we're going to develop.
+Before going any further, lets show a few sample programs belonging to the programming language that we're going to develop.

 ```
 (λ a: Nat → succ succ a) 0
 ```

 In the example above we declare an anonymous function which accepts a single argument called `a` of type `Nat`.
 In the body of the function we apply twice the predefined function `succ` to `a`.
-The anonymous function we apply to `0`, which is going to produce `2` as final result.
+The anonymous function we apply to `0`.
+This is going to produce `2` as final result.

 The equivalent of this program in JavaScript will be: